 Wealthfront doesn’t just handle your banking and savings needs, though.
 One of the big perks of this bank is its investing tools, which let you build a diversified portfolio with little to no work whatsoever.
 You can even choose from a variety of socially responsible funds and tech-focused ETFs.

-Just recently announced, Personal Capital’s Cash account gives you 1.80% APY with unlimited transactions, FDIC insurance up to $1.5 million, no fees, and no minimum balance.
+Just recently announced, Empower’s Cash account gives you 1.80% APY with unlimited transactions, FDIC insurance up to $1.5 million, no fees, and no minimum balance.

 Betterment Cash Reserve